Quantifiers are very simple from the first sight, but in fact they can be tricky.

 Then the dot repeats because of the quantifier

 .+.
-The regular expression engine builds the match by taking characters one by one while it is possible.
+The regular expression engine adds to the match one character after another.

 .+and tries to find the next character of the pattern.
 It’s the quote